MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-241-Uniform-System-Accounts-Reports-Large-Certificated-Air-Carriers/subjectgroup-ECFRd1647f2613d1290-Profit-Loss-Classification/section-12.md

 (b) This account shall be subdivided as follows:

-Group II and Group III Air Carriers46.1 *Materials - Airframes and Other Flight Equipment.*
+Group II and Group III Air Carriers46.1 *Materials—Airframes and Other Flight Equipment.*

 Record here the cost of materials and supplies consumed directly in maintenance of airframes and spare parts related to airframes.
 Other flight equipment (including instruments), excluding aircraft engines and spare parts related to aircraft engines, shall also be recorded here.
 Instruments shall include all gauges, meters, measuring devices, and indicators, together with appurtenances thereto for installation in aircraft and aircraft engines, which are maintained separately from airframes and aircraft engines.

-46.2 *Materials - Aircraft Engines.*
+46.2 *Materials—Aircraft Engines.*

 Record here the cost of materials and supplies consumed directly in maintenance of aircraft engines and spare parts related to aircraft engines.

-Group I Air Carriers46.6 *Materials - Flight Equipment.*
+Group I Air Carriers46.6 *Materials—Flight Equipment.*

 Record here the cost of materials and supplies consumed directly in the maintenance of flight equipment of all types and classes.

-All Air Carrier Groups46.9 *Materials - Ground Property and Equipment.*
+All Air Carrier Groups46.9 *Materials—Ground Property and Equipment.*

 Record here the cost of materials and supplies consumed directly in the maintenance of ground property and equipment of all types and classes.
 The cost of materials and supplies consumed in the repair of general ground properties shall be charged to subfunction 5200 Direct Maintenance and materials and supplies consumed in the repair of maintenance buildings and equipment shall be charged to subfunction 5300 Maintenance Burden.